 The White House Conference on Hunger, Nutrition, and Health

 It’s been more than 50 years since the first and only White House Conference on Hunger, Nutrition, and Health was held in 1969.
 That pivotal event helped establish life changing programs like school lunches, SNAP, WIC, as well as changes to how we label foods.
-On September 28, 2022, the White House is holding the next generation of that Conference.
+On September 28, 2022, the White House held the next generation of that Conference.

 For 1 in 6 Americans, good food is either too expensive, too far, or both.
 At Partnership for a Healthier America, we believe this conference has the opportunity to produce similar far-reaching outcomes that will result in healthier lives across America and to create Food Equity.

 The White House Conference will catalyze the public and private sectors around a coordinated strategy to accelerate progress and drive transformative change in the U.S. to end hunger, improve nutrition and physical activity, and close the disparities surrounding them.
+The administration released its strategy on Hunger, Health, and Nutrition, to coincide with the Conference.

 PHA is working closely with both the White House and the CDC Foundation to engage companies in working toward food equity.
 Coming on the heels of the UN Food Systems Summit last fall, and in tandem with the World Economic Forum’s initiative on nutrition, there has never been a better time to leverage food for health.